CoCreate-app/CoCreate-text/README.md

 # How to Contribute

 We encourage contribution to our libraries (you might even score some nifty swag), please see our [CONTRIBUTING](https://github.com/CoCreate-app/CoCreate-text/blob/master/CONTRIBUTING.md) guide for details.

+We want this library to be community-driven, and CoCreate led.
+We need your help to realize this goal.
+To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/CoCreate-app/CoCreate-boilerplate/issues) and [pull requests](https://github.com/CoCreate-app/CoCreate-boilerplate/pulls) or merely upvote or comment on existing issues or pull requests.

+We appreciate your continued support, thank you!

 # License
 [The MIT License (MIT)](https://github.com/CoCreate-app/CoCreate-text/blob/master/LICENSE)